ozgurgulerx/inference-journal/days/day-004-quantization-vs-bf16/LOG_tier04_prompt.md

-Absolutely, Ozgur — here is **the cleanest, inference-engineer level explanation** of **AWQ vs GPTQ**, written so you can drop it directly into your Day-004 journal.

-I’ll cover:

-* What each method *actually does under the hood*
-* Why they exist
-* How they differ
-* What vLLM cares about
-* Which one is better for your RTX2000 Ada + Qwen2.5-1.5B workload

----

 # 🔥 **AWQ vs GPTQ — Deep, Practical Explanation**

 Quantization in LLM inference = **reduce weight precision (usually from FP16/BF16 → INT4)** without hurting quality too much, so you: